-In the right column the class of admissible selection rules decreases; in the left column the requirements for a winning strategy increase (see Section 9.9, Theorem 183 and Problem 272).
+In the right column the class of admissible selection rules decreases; in the left column the requirements for a winning strategy increase (see Section 9.9, Theorem 183, and Problem 272).
 So the corresponding classes of random sequences increase when we go down.

-To show why all the implications shown (except for the top one) are irreversible and there are no other implications, let us consider the relations between columns.
-As we have seen, Mises-Kolmogorov-Loveland randomness does not imply even the weakest notion in the left column, Kurtz randomness (Problem 280), so there are no implications going from right to left.
+To see why all the implications shown (except for the top one) are irreversible and there are no other implications, let us consider the relations between columns.
+As we have seen, Mises-Kolmogorov-Loveland randomness does not imply even the weakest notion in the left column-Kurtz randomness (Problem 280)-so there are no implications going from right to left.

-From left to right: random with respect to partial computable martingales sequences are Mises-Church-Daley random (Theorem 190, p.
-302); computably random sequences are Mises-Church random (Theorem 182, p.
-291); Schnorr randomness implies the strong law of large numbers (Problem 92, p.
-84).
-But these implication cannot be improved: Kurtz randomness does not imply the strong law of large numbers (Problem 92, p.
-84); Schnorr randomness does not imply Mises-Church randomness (Problem 271, p.
-296); computably random sequence may be not Mises-Church-Daley random, since in the first case the complexity may grow as $O(\log n)$ (Theorem 182, p.
-291) and in the second case this is impossible (Theorem 188, p.
-299); finally, randomness with respect to computable partial martingales does not imply Mises-Kolmogorov-Loveland randomness, since in the first case the complexity of prefixes may be sublinear (Theorem 190, p.
-302) while in the second case this is not possible(Theorem 193, p.
-305).
+When going from left to right, the "random with respect to partial computable martingales sequences" are Mises-Church-Daley random (Theorem 190, p.
+290); computably random sequences are Mises-Church random (Theorem 182, p.
+279); Schnorr randomness implies SLLN (Problem 92, p.
+70).
+But these implications cannot be improved: Kurtz randomness does not imply the SLLN (Problem 92, p.
+70); Schnorr randomness does not imply Mises-Church randomness (Problem 271, p.
+284); computably random sequences may be not Mises-Church-Daley random, since in the first case the complexity may grow as $O(\log n)$ (Theorem 182, p.
+279) and in the second case this is impossible (Theorem 188, p.
+287); finally, randomness with respect to computable partial martingales does not imply Mises-Kolmogorov-Loveland randomness, since in the first case the complexity of prefixes may be sublinear (Theorem 190, p.
+290) while in the second case this is not possible (Theorem 193, p.
+293).

-Therefore in each column all the errors are irreversible (since the consequences in the right column are different for each notion in the left column; similarly for the right column), so indeed no other implications can be added to our table.
+Therefore in each column all the arrows are irreversible (since the consequences in the right column are different for each notion in the left column; similarly for the right column), so indeed no other implications can be added to our table.

-Inequalities for entropy, complexity and size
+Inequalities for entropy, complexity, and size